 Generic Name: pentoxifylline

-Note: This page contains side effects data for the generic drug pentoxifylline.
-It is possible that some of the dosage forms included below may not apply to the brand name Pentoxil.
+Note: This document contains side effect information about pentoxifylline.
+Some of the dosage forms listed on this page may not apply to the brand name Pentoxil.

 For the Consumer

 Along with its needed effects, pentoxifylline (the active ingredient contained in Pentoxil) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking pentoxifylline:Rare